Antarctic (ship): The ship wrecking

 After exploring parts of the South Shetland Islands the expedition continued through the Antarctic Sound towards the Antarctic Peninsula.
 On January 15, 1902 Hope Bay was discovered.
 In February Nordenskjöld chose Snow Hill Island as winter camp for part of the expedition.
 After all preparations were completed Antarctic left for the Falkland Islands.

 After the winter the ship left the Falklands on November 5 heading back to the Antarctic Peninsula by way of Ushuaia for supplies.
 On December 29 Antarctic was trapped in pack ice near Hope Bay, and some of the crew was put ashore.

 Antarctic later broke free and continued towards Paulet Island; on the way the ship once again was trapped in pack ice on January 3, 1903.
 On February 3 the ship again broke free but was now damaged and leaking.
 Captain Larsen now intended to beach Antarctic on Paulet Island, but the ship was too damaged and sank about 40 km off the coast on February 12, 1903.

 In November all crewmembers (including Carl Skottsberg, Johan Gunnar Andersson, José María Sobral and Frank Wilbert Stokes) were rescued by the Argentine corvette Uruguay captained by Julián Irízar.

 Epitaph

 When Nathorst heard about the ship wrecking he commented "seems to me more glorious than if she had gone to meet the usual fate of vessels to slowly rot in some port, or to be used for something far off from her designation and purposes as an icy seas and research vessel".

 In 1944 Johan Gunnar Andersson published a commemorative book Antarctic :Stolt har hon levat Stolt skall hon dö – Antarctic: proud she lived proud she shall die.

-The Antarctic Sound, Antarctic Bay (Greenland) and Antarctic Haven in Greenland, as well as Antarctic Bay in South Georgia and the Antarctic Sound in Antarctica, were named after the ship.
+The Antarctic Sound, Antarctic Bay (Greenland) and Antarctic Haven in Greenland, Antarcticberget in Jan Mayen as well as Antarctic Bay in South Georgia and the Antarctic Sound in Antarctica, were named after the ship.